prolike/GitLabelWizard/README.md

 ## Running the tests
-To run the automated tests you need to be in the folder `/functions`.
+To run the automated tests you need to be in the folder `functions/`.

-In your terminal from the project folder run
+In your terminal/command line from the project folder run
 ```
 $ cd functions
 ```
-Here you have to make sure you have the `/node_modules` folder installed.
+Here you have to make sure you have the `node_modules/` folder installed.

 For this run
 ```